iambhagat92/calcuforme/SOCIAL_MEDIA_TEMPLATES.md

 ### Grid Post with Carousel
 ```
 Slide 1: 🧮 CALCULATE SMARTER, NOT HARDER
-[Bold graphic with CalcuForMe logo]
+[Bold graphic with Calculate For Me logo]

 Slide 2: 24+ FREE CALCULATORS
 • No signup